Why Does Wood Pop In The Fire

 Softwoods Such As Conifers And Pines Are More Likely To Spark Due To Their High Resin Content.

-As the trapped moisture heats up, it will.
 This same principle rings true when burning wet or moist firewood.
+Make your fire on a dry surface.